Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 Identify dates for key project deliverables:

-**architectural prototype**
+**Architectural prototype**
 The architectural prototype will be comeplete by 4 June 2020.

-**minimum viable product**
+**Minimum viable product**
 The minimum viable product as defined in part 1.3.2 of this document will be completed by 4 June 2020.

-**further releases**
+**Further releases**
 Further releases will occur up until the final prototype release, scheduled for the 29 June 2020.

 ### 5.2 Budget

 Present a budget for the project (table), and justify each budget item (one paragraph per item, one page overall).

 Due to the nature of this project it does not have a budget.
 The project is extending open source software so there is no need for any licenses to be able to use it.
 This means that there are no software items that need to be purchased for this project.
 There is also no physical hardware for this project, so no physical items need to be purchased.
-This means that there is no items, either hardware or software, to purchase for this project, so the lack of a budget.
+This means that there is no items, either hardware or software, to purchase for this project, thus not requiring the presence of a budget.

 ### 5.3 Risks